Digging (a little bit) into KConfig and device tree

 orwest build -t guiconfig

 .
-Each command provides an interface that makes configuration much easier.
-With the use of these interfaces the understanding of the symbol hierarchy is also made much easier.
-The use of each symbol is also explained for a better understanding.
+Both commands provide an interface that makes configuration much easier.
+With the use of these interfaces the understanding of each symbol and of the symbol hierarchy is made much easier.

 Learning Kconfig with an Example